sam0delkin/intellij-psa/README.md

 #### Indexing process
 When you're opening any project with PSA configured and enabled, plugin getting all the currently opened files and indexing them asynchronously in background.
-This process will be visible on the status bar and you even can interrupt indexing of any file if you want.
+This process will be visible on the status bar, and you even can interrupt indexing of any file if you want.
 As well as when you're opening any new file, it will be indexed as well.
 Additionally, by Gist indexing nature, any file change will cause reindexing of the whole file.
 Old, non-indexed autocomplete & GoTo will still be available and work during indexing.

-Indexing is working in iterative way.
-When you will configure it for the project at first time, it will not index any element, but when you will try to autocomplete or GoTo to any element which is supported by your PSA script, plugin will remember element type and element text, and will index elements with same type and text in all opened files next time.
-As well as if your request were a completion request, it will remember all completions and will index them in other files.

 Such as indexing is a time-consuming process, plugin is doing it asynchronously and in parallel.
 You can configure concurrency level in the plugin settings, by default it set to the number of CPU cores in your system.